 The Upper West Side, located between Central Park and Riverside Park along the Hudson River, is a slice of traditional New York that has routinely ranked among the city’s most sought districts since the 60s.
 The fact that the Upper West Side is one of the few areas in Manhattan with a strong sense of community is why many people reside here.
 While the rest of the island has become more commercialized and pricier, the Upper West Side has kept its charm and residential atmosphere.

 By bus, train, or metro, the neighborhood is easily accessible.
-Many residents of the neighborhood commute to work in Lower Manhattan or Midtown, which only takes about 30 minutes.
+Many residents of the neighborhood commute to work in Lower Manhattan or Midtown, and the fastest route to work only takes about 30 minutes.
 Also, there are numerous parks in the area, offering residents and visitors ample time to come outside and relax amid the bustling city.

 While living on the Upper West Side, you can achieve an outstanding work-life balance.
 There is a terrific combination of culture, entertainment, and recreational activities to participate in.